Identifying Black Holes Through Space Telescopes and Deep Learning: INTRODUCTION

 \section{INTRODUCTION}

-The Event Horizon Telescope (EHT) Collaboration released the first shadowed image of M87* \cite{EHT1, EHT2, EHT3, EHT4, EHT5} in April 2019 and of Sagittarius A* \cite{SgrA, SgrA2, SgrA3, SgrA4}, the black hole at the center of the Milky Way, in May 2022.
-These images provide concrete proof of black holes' existence, which is a key tenet of general relativity \cite{Schwarzschild}.
+In April 2019, the Event Horizon Telescope (EHT) Collaboration released the first shadowed image of M87* \cite{EHT1, EHT2, EHT3, EHT4, EHT5} and in May 2022, they released images of Sagittarius A* \cite{SgrA, SgrA2, SgrA3, SgrA4}, the black hole at the center of the Milky Way.
+These images provide concrete evidence of the existence of black holes, which is a key tenet of general relativity \cite{Schwarzschild}.

 The event horizon of a Schwarzschild black hole is defined by $r_s=GM/c^2$, where $G$ is the gravitational constant, $c$ is the speed of light, and $M$ is the mass of the black hole.
 Any particle (including photons) that enters this range will inevitably fall into the black hole's singularity.
-However, that does not mean it can not be observed using a telescope.
+However, that does not mean a black hole can not be observed using a telescope.
 We can still observe it through its accretion disk, which is the ring of gas and dust surrounding a black hole.
 Objects falling into the black hole are subjected to the strong gravitational force of the black hole and then rotate around it at high speed while being heated to extremely high temperatures and emitting electromagnetic waves \cite{Accetion1}.
 The projection of its unstable photon region on an observer's sky is called a black hole shadow \cite{perlick2022calculating}.
 Accretion disks emit light across many wavelengths.
 For most black holes in the universe ($\sim10M_{\odot}$), the radiation consists mainly of X-rays, but for larger mass black holes ($\sim10^4M_{\odot}$), the main electromagnetic waves radiated are ultraviolet (UV) to X-rays \cite{2012MNRAS.420..684P}.
 For supermassive black holes such as M87* and Sagittarius A*, the main mode of radiation is synchrotron radiation, which falls inside the radio band wavelength \cite{yang2020radio}.

 The EHT has tested the probability of detecting black holes using a radio interferometer \cite{EHT}.
 With the development of interferometers, optical interferometer arrays such as COAST \cite{baldwin1996first}, NPOI \cite{armstrong2013navy} and IOTA \cite{carleton1994current} have achieved higher resolution in infrared and even visible wavelengths.
 However, some smaller black holes might emit higher-frequency waves \cite{Accetion}, which are out of the observable range of radio and optical interferometers \cite{quirrenbach2001optical}.
 Therefore, these black holes are better observed using optical telescopes, which can cover visible and UV light.
 Among the candidate wavelengths, the short wavelength of UV light corresponds to higher imaging resolution.
 Moreover, compared to X-rays and $\gamma$-rays, UV is easier to be focused by optical instruments, making it possible for humans to detect black holes in this band.
 At present, some UV space telescopes have been successfully launched and operated, such as the Ultra Violet Imaging Telescope (UVIT) \cite{UVIT}, Far Ultraviolet Spectroscopic Explorer (FUSE) \cite{FUSE}, Hubble Space Telescope \cite{Hubble} and so on.